CC-RMD-EpiBio/EcologicalMentalFunctioningOntology/README.md

 |LICENSE.MD    | The License agreement for the EMFO's use|

 ## Summary

+The Ecological Mental Functioning Ontology is a representation of Mental Functioning based on the Ecological Model of Mental Functioning.
+This is a description of mental functioning that is an evolution of content contained in the International Classification of Functioning Disability and Health.

 What is Mental functioning?
 Is a question that has been difficult to garner a consensus answer to.
 <p>
 Human mental functioning, represented as observable behavior, is understood as a transaction between the person and their intrinsic attributes, the context and environment where functioning takes place, and the nature and type of activities the person engages in.